Starting Invisalign:

 Taking Care of Your Aligners

 The best way to clean your Invisalign trays is with warm water and antibacterial soap or toothpaste.
-Invisalign also puts out their own products for cleaning their trays, but soap and water usually does perfectly fine.
+Invisalign also offers products for cleaning their trays, but soap and water usually works perfectly fine.
 Do not put trays in mouthwash, the dishwasher, microwave, boiling water, etc.

 Eating and Drinking with Aligners

-Make sure to always remove your aligners before you eat or drink.
-You can drink water and clear liquids while wearing your trays, but avoid any dark beverages (ie coffee) and do not eat in the trays.
+Always remove your aligners before you eat or drink.
+You can drink water and clear liquids while wearing your trays, but avoid any dark beverages (e.g., coffee) and do not eat in the trays.
 If your teeth and the trays themselves are not clean, they can actually hold plaque and bacteria against your teeth.
 Make sure you’re brushing and flossing regularly during your treatment.

 Soreness from Clear Aligners

 A little soreness is normal.
 You can take Tylenol or Ibuprofen if needed for discomfort.
-Just like braces, Invisalign moves your teeth.
-This can cause some discomfort at first, but it does improve rapidly.
+Just like braces, Invisalign moves your teeth, which can cause some discomfort at first, but this improves rapidly.
 Occasionally, a tray may rub your gums or cheeks.
 If needed, you can use a nail file to smooth a rough edge at home.
 If this does not help, call us and we will arrange for you to be seen.